 Online reviews typically hold a mirror to patient experience scores.
 77% of consumers say online doctor reviews accurately reflect their own personal experiences with a provider or organization.
 You can even use reviews as a window into what your healthcare organization is doing well or where it can improve, leveraging patient feedback in real time to quickly take action and observing trends over time to continually drive PX improvements.

 Not all reviews are created equal.
 Review quality—that is, helpful and from a credible source—is the most important factor for patients looking for information about doctors.
-Aim to collect high-quality, care-specific reviews that give others a detailed view of what to expect from an appointment and experience with your organization.
+Aim to collect high-quality, care-specific, reviews for doctors that give others a detailed view of what to expect from an appointment and experience with your organization.
 Poor-quality reviews—for example, those that seem fake or sponsored—would actively discourage 61.2% of patients from booking with a provider.

 Review recency follows at #2.
 Typically, patients don’t trust reviews older than three months.
 Without a stream of reviews published regularly across the web, prospective patients will move on to the next provider.